ElenaCherpakova/YelpCamp/README.md

 cd YelpCamp
 npm install
 ```
-5. Install dependencies using the `npm install` command.
-6. Create .env file in the root of the project and add the following:
+5. Create .env file in the root of the project and add the following:
 ```
 CLOUDINARY_CLOUD_NAME = "<nameOfFile>"
 CLOUDINARY_KEY="<API Key>"